sap-tutorials/Tutorials/tutorials/btp-app-kyma-deploy-application/btp-app-kyma-deploy-application.md

 > Although the app will work with the test data, usually test data should be removed before deployment.

 >  Test files should never be deployed to an SAP HANA database as table data.
 This can cause the deletion of all files of the affected database table with a change of a data file.
-You can find more details in [Exclude CSV files from deployment](btp-app-#exclude-csv-files-from-deployment).
+You can find more details in Step 6: `Exclude CSV files from deployment` of [Deploy Your Multi-Target Application (MTA)](btp-app-cap-mta-deployment).

 [DONE]
 [ACCORDION-END]